ultimate271/notes/tolkien/akallabeth.md

 And a host of the Númenóreans encamped in might about Túna, whence all the Eldar had fled.

+### Manwë calls upon Ilúvatar, and Ilúvatar creates a great rift between Aman and Middle Earth, and Ar-Pharazôn and his fleets are buried in the process
 Then Manwë upon the Mountain called upon Ilúvatar, and for that time the Valar laid down their government of Arda.
 But Ilúvatar showed forth his power, and he changed the fashion of the world; and a great chasm opened in the sea between